ThomasHeb/4AxisFoamCutter/README.md

 My goal was to build a foam based semi scale glider.
 So a lot of segments and very accurate working would have been necessary.
 This brought me to the idea to design the glider in SketchUp and build a 4 axis foam cutter.

-the base idea ist very simple. four independent linear axis with NEMA 17 stepper and belts. this simple system is satisfying because the accuracy of the belt and stepper is better than the impact of the hot wire, its temperature and feed speed ans almost no force is required to cut the foam.
+The base idea ist very simple.
+Four independent linear axis with NEMA 17 stepper and belts.
+This simple system is satisfying,  because the accuracy of the belt and stepper is better than the impact of the hot wire, it's temperature and feed speed and almost no force is required to cut the foam.
 The only mechanical topic is to keep the hot wire stretched.
-Therefore I found a very good Idea here on GitHub.
+Therefore I found a very good idea here on GitHub with retractable reels.

 For controlling the four axis I found a solutions based on grbl 8c2 in combination with some Windows bases UIs and gcode sender.
-For generating the wing profiles I found some windows solutions or professional tools, but not free of charge.
-For the fuselage I found only ra professional tool.
-As I am a mac-user w/o a computer in the workshop (I don’t want it), I came to my project list.
+For generating the wing profiles I found some windows solutions or professional tools, but not free of charge, neither running on mac.
+For the fuselage I found only a professional tool.
+As I don't want a computer in my workshop, the gcode should be executed from a SD card, similar as my 3D printer does.
+So I came to my project list:
 - 4 independent axis
 - local display, SD card reader and control buttons
 - Arduino bases gcode handling, based on grbl 8c2 version adapted for foam cutting.
 - fixed frame based on 2020 profiles, v-slot based linear actors (it is my first cnc machine, so there are much easier and better mechanical constructions, have a lock on https://www.rckeith.co.uk)
 - only one power supply
 - wing design with WingHelper (I have a licence), export of gcode is possible but post process is required
-- fuselage design with SketchUp, therefore I wrote a small tool
+- fuselage design with SketchUp, therefore I wrote a small tool to generate gcode
 - post processing to adapt gcode to machine geometry